 Add butter to the bacon fat left in the skillet.
 Lower the heat to medium.
 When the butter is melted, add the shallot.
 Cook for 2 to 3 minutes, or until the shallot is translucent.
 Sprinkle with the flour.
 Allow the roux to cook for a minute or two, but do not let it burn or brown.
 Slowly whisk in the milk and heavy cream.
 Bring the mixture to a simmer and add the salt, bay leaf, cloves, and white pepper.
 Lower the heat to medium low and continue to stir until the mixture thickens.

 Remove the bay leaf and cloves; discard.
 Add the Comte cheese, thyme, truffle oil, and nutmeg.
 Stir until the cheese is completely melted.
-Fold in the cooked cavatappi.
+Fold in the cooked cavatappi and the bacon.
 Pour the mixture into a large casserole dish.
 Sprinkle with Parmegiano-Reggiano and panko.

 Bake for 20 minutes, or until the sauce is bubbly.
 Set the oven to broil and cook until the top is browned.